1. Create a repository

 As you start typing the name of the repository — “my-first-github-scraper” — you will see it listed in the dropdown options.

 In this window, you will see an option for specifying a “Local Path.”
-This is the directory on your computer in which the repository will be cloned.
+This is the directory on your computer to which the repository will be cloned.
 In my case, it is in a directory called Code.

 GitHub Desktop repo local path